Bron222/IBM-Fullstack-Certification-Progress/02-intro-cloud-computing/Mod 1/notes.md

-# Notes for mod 1 of Cloud Computing
+# Notes for section 2 / mod 1: Intro to Cloud Computing

 ## Characteristics